Bipolar Dual Diagnosis Treatment

 Bipolar Dual Diagnosis

-Bipolar dual diagnosis is a treatment program that is specifically designed to treat people struggling with both addiction and bipolar disorder.
-Those with bipolar dual diagnosis face some of the most extreme challenges when it comes to treatment.
+Dual diagnosis is a treatment program that is specifically designed to treat people struggling with both addiction and mental illness, including bipolar disorder.

 The combination of bipolar symptoms and addiction symptoms has a severe effect on a person’s mental health and overall well-being.
 Bipolar is a mood disorder that causes periods of repeating depressive and manic episodes.
-Using substances with bipolar disorder can cause prolonged episodes that are much stronger.
-Those with bipolar dual diagnosis are likely to:
+Using substances with bipolar disorder can cause prolonged episodes to last much longer than expected.

 The treatment required for bipolar dual diagnosis is complex.
-Some of the major steps of bipolar dual diagnosis treatment include
+Some of the major steps of dual diagnosis treatment include the following.

-Different forms of psychotherapy such as Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), and family therapy are used to help patients develop skills necessary for recovery.
-Psychotherapy is effective in treating bipolar dual diagnosis because it helps clients
+Different forms of psychotherapy (such as Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), and family therapy) are used to help patients develop skills necessary for recovery.
+Psychotherapy is effective in treating dual diagnosis because it can help individuals:

 - Create healthy habits